-The relationship between employer and employee is a special relationship that is governed by several laws, including the Common Law, Employment Standards Acts, Occupational Health & Safety Acts, Labour Relations Acts, Workers’ Compensation Acts, and Human Rights Acts.
+The relationship between employer and employee is governed by several laws, including the Common Law, Employment Standards Acts, Occupational Health & Safety Acts, Labour Relations Acts, Workers’ Compensation Acts, and Human Rights Acts.
 These laws have both provincial and federal versions.

-The laws that apply to you will depend on how your employer is regulated.
-If your employer is regulated by provincial laws, then the employment laws of your province will apply to your situation.
+The laws that govern your employer will directly affect what laws apply to you.
+If your employer is regulated by provincial laws, then the employment laws in your province will apply to your situation.
 If your employer is regulated by federal laws, then federal employment laws will apply to you.

 All employment situations include both express and implied obligations.
-Express obligations are those that are written in your employment contract.
-Implied obligations are unwritten rules that are deemed to apply in all situations, even if they are not written into the employment contract.
+You can find the express obligations in your employment contract.
+Implied obligations refer to unwritten rules deemed to apply in all situations.
+These obligations still apply even if they are not written in the employment contract.